Salvador Sánchez: Acting

 Sánchez appeared as himself, albeit as a Junior Lightweight world champion, in the 1983 film The Last Fight, released after his death.
 The movie was dedicated to him.
-In it, Sánchez shared scenes with Ruben Blades, who played a challenger to Sánchez's title.
+In it, Sánchez shared scenes with Rubén Blades, who played a challenger to Sánchez's title.

+Personal life

+Sánchez had a wife, María Teresa, and two sons, Cristián Salvador and Omar.
+He also had a nephew, Salvador Sánchez II, who was a professional boxer.

+He also had another nephew, Miguel A.L.S., who was an engineer.